 Today, the Zoo is home to plate-billed mountain toucans and green aracaris, living near our hummingbird aviary, and crimson-rumped toucanets, curl-crested aracaris, and ivory-billed aracaris, all living in our Parker Aviary.

 The Zoo also has a toucan ambassador.
-Rico is a toco toucan trained to meet with guests up close during shows on the Zoo’s front plaza and at other animal-presentation areas.
+Rico is a toco toucan who has learned to meet with guests up close during shows on the Zoo’s front plaza and at other wildlife-presentation areas, inspiring our supporters to join us in protecting wildlife.
 With his jet-black body and brilliant orange bill, Rico always attracts a crowd of admirers.
-Hand-raised, his trainers describe Rico as quite a character who is very comfortable around people, curious about whatever is going on around him, and eager to check out any new object.
-He is trained to fly across a stage and land on a guest’s outstretched arm.
+Wildlife care specialists describe Rico as quite a character who is very comfortable around people, curious about whatever is going on around him, and eager to check out any new object.
+He has learned to fly across a stage and land on a guest’s outstretched arm.
 Perhaps on your next visit to the Zoo, you can meet this handsome toucan up close!

-The biggest threat to toucans right now is habitat loss: as the rain forests are being cut down to make way for roads, farms, and buildings, all of the animals that live there are losing their homes.
+The biggest threat to toucans right now is habitat loss.
+As the rainforests are being cut down to make way for roads, farms, and buildings, all of the wildlife that live there are losing their homes.
 The yellow-browed toucanet has a very small range in Peru.
-Coca growers have taken over its forest home, making this toucan species the only one to be listed as endangered, but many others are becoming threatened.
+Coca growers have taken over its forest home, making this toucan the only one to be listed as endangered, but many others are becoming threatened.

 Toucans are still hunted in parts of Central America and the Amazon region.
 Hunters often mimic toucan calls to draw the birds close.
 Many toucans are captured for the pet trade or for use as stuffed trophies to hang on a wall.